dbalouek/R-Pulsar/DevelopSteps.md

 producer.port(msg);
 ```

+7- Integrate Apache Storm, Apache Edgent or Apache Flink to perform data analytics.

-7- For further code syntax take a look at the examples provided or at the documentation.
+8- For further code syntax take a look at the examples provided or at the documentation.
 The relevant classes for interacting with R-Pulsar are: PulsarConsumer, PulsarProducer, Rules, and Rule